The reaction of the involved persons is known in advance, and the sad end of the story is also known in advance.

 - How does sender verification work?
 (How we identify Spoof mail) | The five hero’s SPF, DKIM DMARC, Exchange and Exchange Online protection | Part 9#9

-The significant challenges relating to the subject of Spoof mail attack and Phishing mail attacks are
+The challenges that we are facing regarding the subject of – Spoof & Phishing mail attacks are as follows:

 Why are we so arrogant?

-The common denominator of IT people is – the strong belief that he is some kind of Albert Einstein, that knows everything there is to know about IT and security.
+The common denominator of the average IT person is a strong belief, that he is some kind of Albert Einstein, that knows everything there is to know about IT and mail security.

 The bitter truth appears when and where we least expect it!

-Your organization experiences a successful Phishing mail attack, in which the attacker manage to tremendous damage to our organization.
+Your organization experiences a successful Phishing mail attack, in which the attacker manages to tremendous damage to our organization.

 You feel like a bull rammed you!